 Bullying is about physical or social power and control.
 Bullying is a deliberate, repeated and hostile behaviour meant to cause fear, distress, or harm (both psychological or to a person’s reputation).
 About 1 in 5 children are bullied regularly in Canada.
 Bullying can have harmful effects that can cause mental health problems, poor school success, and can lead to deadly violence and suicide.
-Get the facts on bullying.

 Facts about Bullying